CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Evaluation

 \section{Evaluation}

 Our main practical contribution is integrating CQS, along with the mutex and semaphore implementations, into the standard Kotlin Coroutines library~\cite{kotlincoroutines}.
-In addition, we implemented the other presented primitives for the future.
+Other presented synchronization~and communication primitives are implemented in tests, enabling their fast development when needed.

-To validate performance, we implemented \sqs{} on the JVM and compared it against the state-of-the-art \texttt{AbstractQueuedSynchronizer} framework in Java~\cite{lea2005java}.
-The latter provides similar semantics to CQS, and is the only practical framework which addresses the same general problem.
-For fair performance evaluation, we use threads as waiters in CQS; this should benefit the Java implementation, which is well-optimized for this case.
+To validate performance, we implemented \sqs{} on the JVM and compared it against the state-of-the-art \texttt{AbstractQueuedSynchronizer} framework for implementing synchronization primitives in Java~\cite{lea2005java}.
+The latter provides similar semantics to CQS, and is the only practical framework that addresses the same general problem.
+Notably, CQS-based algorithms are significantly more straightforward to reason.
+For fair performance evaluation, we use threads as waiters in CQS; it should benefit the Java implementation, which is well-optimized for this case.

+Our implementations for coroutines in Kotlin and native threads in Java confirm the flexibility of our design, let alone matching the real-world semantics.

-\paragraph{Experimental Setup.} Experiments are run on a server with 4 Intel Xeon Gold 6150 (Skylake) sockets; each socket has 18 2.70 GHz cores, each of which multiplexes 2 hardware threads, for a total of 144 hardware threads.
-We use \texttt{OpenJDK 11} \footnote{We used Java 11 because \texttt{jmh-gradle-plugin} did not work with more recent Java versions as of this writing, but this should not affect the analysis.} in all the experiments and the \texttt{Java Microbenchmark Harness (JMH)} library~\cite{jmh} for running benchmarks.
+\paragraph{Experimental Setup.} Experiments were run on a server with 4 Intel Xeon Gold 6150 (Skylake) sockets; each socket has 18 2.70 GHz cores, each of which multiplexes 2 hardware threads, for a total of 144 hardware threads.
+We used \texttt{OpenJDK 15} in all the experiments and the \texttt{Java Microbenchmark Harness (JMH)} library~\cite{jmh} for running benchmarks.
 When measuring operations, we also add some uncontended work after each operation invocation {---} the work size is geometrically distributed with a fixed mean, which we vary in benchmarks.
+In our CQS implementation, we have chosen the segment size of \texttt{64} based on minimal tuning.